-Pittsburgh Lawyers for Social Security Disability Claims
+Pittsburgh Social Security Disability Lawyers

 Ensuring You Can Continue to Support Yourself & Your Family After Disability

 If you suffer a severe injury or are diagnosed with a chronic illness, you may lose your ability to work and provide for your family.
-Some people may buy insurance for this eventuality, but most don’t.
+Some people purchase disability insurance for this eventuality, but most don’t.
 However, if you’re a citizen or lawful permanent resident of the U.S., you may be able to receive Social Security Disability Insurance (SSDI) payments to help you make ends meet while you are unable to perform a job.

 For nearly 40 years, our family-owned practice has been dedicated to providing our clients with supportive and compassionate legal representation.
 We understand that injury and illness can be very stressful for entire families.
 This is why we're so passionate about using our skill and experience to serve those in such situations.
-Not only will you get strong advocacy from our team at Robert Peirce & Associates, P.C., but we also believe in open communication to keep clients informed about their case’s status and developments.

-Eligibility for Social Security Disability Payments
+What are the Eligibility Requirements for Social Security Disability?

 Not all injuries qualify someone for SSDI, and applicants must also meet certain work requirements for the social security program.
 The process of proving eligibility involves filling out a complex application and providing exhaustive evidence for your claims.
 An experienced SSDI attorney can help you gather everything you will need and ensure your application process goes as smoothly as possible.